 - David Weber in the past couple years became an adopted parent, and thus has stated between his own tendency for doorstoppers and a need to pay for college he's deliberately splitting up novels.

 - The first half of Final Fantasy VI builds up the entire setting, has all the major conflicts, sets up the Big Bad, and (except for a couple of stragglers) introduces all the party members and characters.
-The entire second-half of the game is a fetch-quest to recover your party (And it's optional), and the final dungeon.
+The entire second-half of the game is a fetch-quest to recover your party (and it's optional), and the final dungeon.

-The third and most of the fourth quarter has you trek half across the world to find out how to use the shiny paperweight you fetched, then treking across the other half of the world to find out how to destroy it, then trekking across the entire map to destroy the rest, then trekking back across the map to find out how to make more.
+- Final Fantasy XII: The first quarter of the game has you breaking into a palace, escaping, getting arrested, meeting the guy who killed your brother, escaping from there, your girlfriend getting kidnapped, you go to rescue her, get arrested again, and escape again.
+The second quarter has you going on a longish fetch quest, then one of your party members betrays you and dies.
+The third and most of the fourth quarter has you trek halfway across the world to find out how to use the shiny paperweight you fetched, then trekking across the other half of the world to find out how to destroy it, then trekking across the entire map to destroy the rest, then trekking back across the map to find out how to make more.
 It's only in the second-last dungeon that the plot finds itself again and the plot threads that have been left hanging for half the game are resolved.

-- Knights of the Old Republic 2 does this.
+- Knights of the Old Republic II: The Sith Lords does this.
 On one planet, you're trying to deal with the local mob.
 When you return to your ship, you're asked to meet the local boss of the mob.
-On your way, you get accosted by a woman who drugs you, takes your place then she gets captures so you have to rescue her, then you get captured so your party has to rescue you, but first they have to gather the items you need to draw the mob boss out of hiding, then storm his ship.
+On your way, you get accosted by a woman who drugs you, takes your place then she gets captured so you have to rescue her, then you get captured so your party has to rescue you, but first they have to gather the items you need to draw the mob boss out of hiding, then storm his ship.
 At this point you've probably been on the planet for quite a while and have every reason to believe that you're almost done when you finally get that initial summons.

-- In Pirates of Dark Water, the crew got their hands on the first two of the thirteen treasures of rule in the five episode mini-series, five more in the next eight episode 1st season, before taking the entirety of the second season to get their hands on one more.
+- In Pirates of Dark Water, the crew got their hands on the first two of the thirteen treasures of rule in the five-episode mini-series, five more in the next eight episode 1st season, before taking the entirety of the second season to get their hands on one more.
 Then came cancellation with only 8/13 found note .